giulianorasper/CMT/README.md

 ```

-- Attendeefiles: agenda files end with ".csv" and contain attendee data.
+- Attendee files: attendee files end with ".csv" and contain attendee data.
 They can be used to add large number of attendees.
 The format is the same as the admin format in the config files.
 The example provided looks as follows:

 ```
 name:email:group:residence:function